lucievomelova/ArticlesDatabaseSystem/README.md

 # Articles Database System
-Simple database system for articles using PouchDB. `
+Simple database system for Articles using PouchDB.
+Handles Articles, Comments, People (Authors and Readers) and Branch Offices.

 ## Contents
-\pouchDbArticles` contains a simple app using this database system.
+`\pouchDbArticles` contains a simple app using this database system.
 There are also diagrams and a presentation about how the system works.

 ## Installation
 - clone this repository (or download the contents)